TeonLucas/tictactoe/README.md

 # tictactoe
 React Node.js demo based on the [Tutorial: Intro to React](https://reactjs.org/tutorial/tutorial.html) which builds a Tic Tac Toe game.
 This variant adds:
 * Route changes to illustrate a Single Page App (SPA)
-* Express Node.js for production server
+* Express Node.js for application server
-* Webpack for development
+* Webpack for development / bundling React code
-* Configuration for New Relic monitoring
+* Configuration for New Relic APM and Browser monitoring

 ## Pre-requisites
 This demo assumes you have Node.js and Git installed.
 To install the demo, type: